LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

   :value: an angle, in degrees by which the shape will be rotated
     counterclockwise.
   :additional required parameters:
-    :axis: (3D only) the axis of rotation
+    :axis: (3D only) the nonzero axis of rotation
   :optional arguments:
     :center: a point specifying the center of rotation
   :example: